‘Destiny 2’ Will Retain Year-Long PS4 Exclusivity For Some Content

 It’s potentially not just Xbox One owners who will feel the full brunt of the PS4 timed-exclusivity arrangement for Destiny 2.
 If the rumors of a PC release for the sequel come to fruition, that will be another group of gamers who will also be left wondering why they paid the same amount of money for less content.

 Destiny 2 will get a full reveal trailer on Thursday, March 30 at 1 p.m.
-ET / 10 a.m.
+ET/10 a.m.
 PT.
 The release date for the game, according to leaked posters, is September 8, 2017.
 The month lines up with previous releases of the main game and the two major expansions in the franchise.
 The day, however, lands on Friday.
 The typical release date for new games is Tuesday in North America and Thursday in Europe.
 However, Activision has released the last two Call of Duty titles – Black Ops 3 and Infinite Warfare – on a Friday.
 A start of the weekend release for Destiny is certainly not out of the question given the size and dedication of the fanbase.